Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 annotate AdminService with @(requires: 'admin');

 ```

 **Why This is Vulnerable:**

-❌ No audit logging: No tracking of access to sensitive data or unauthorized access attempts.
+- ❌ **No audit logging:** No tracking of access to sensitive data or unauthorized access attempts.
-❌ No object-level validation: A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.
+- ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.-
-❌ No data classification: Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
+- ❌ **No data classification:** Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
-❌ No data masking: Credit card numbers are displayed in full to all users.
+- ❌ **No data masking:** Credit card numbers are displayed in full to all users.
-❌ No error messages that prevent information disclosure (e.g., "Incident 12345 not found" reveals incident existence).
+- ❌ **No error messages that prevent information disclosure :**  (e.g., "Incident 12345 not found" reveals incident existence).

 ## 💥 3.
 Exploitation: (TBD with screenshots)